Rookies toss fun into Cowboys' serious pursuit of Super Bowl | FOX Sports

 Not that Prescott is innocent in such exchanges when reporters surround the lockers of these road-trip roommates.
 He’s been known to toss candy at Elliott when the new star running back of the Cowboys is answering questions.

 Sure, Elliott’s the one who jumped into a jumbo Salvation Army red kettle during a game, drawing a penalty.
-But Prescott isn’t afraid to have a little fun with these first-year sensations trying to lead a famed franchise to its first Super Bowl in 21 years.
+But Prescott isn’t afraid to have a little fun as these first-year sensations try to lead a famed franchise to its first Super Bowl in 21 years.

 They’re rubbing off on 14th-year tight end Jason Witten, too.